Tanb28/Two-Sample-Hotellings-T2-test/README.md

 Hotellings T2 test is used when we have to compare means(It would be a vector of means) of the sample when their population follows multivariate normal distribution (multivariate population)

-This repository consists of R script and two data files There are two examples in which Two sample Hotellings T2 is used to compare the means of two multivariate populations
+This repository consists of R script and one text file(from which data is extracted) and one data file There are two examples in which Two sample Hotellings T2 is used to compare the means of two multivariate populations